3dem/relion-documents/source/Installation.rst

 Additionally, if you intend to make use of automatically downloaded pretrained model weights (used in e.g. Blush, ModelAngelo and class_ranker), it's recommended to set the `TORCH_HOME` directory by include the flag ``-DTORCH_HOME_PATH=path/to/torch/home``.
 Otherwise, it will be downloaded to the default location (usually `~/.cache/torch`).

+At the moment, the model weights for Blush are stored on MRC-LMB's FTP server.
+If your network blocks FTP, please follow [instructions here](https://github.com/3dem/relion/issues/1003#issuecomment-1786280151).

 Compilation
 -----------